 PRODUCT LIABILITY

-LEARN MORE ABOUT PRODUCTS LIABILITY LAW IN NEW JERSEY, NEW YORK, AND FLORIDA
+LEARN MORE ABOUT PRODUCTS LIABILITY LAW IN NEW JERSEY, NEW YORK, MASSACHUSETTS OR FLORIDA

 Product liability law also called "products liability", governs the liability of manufacturers, wholesalers, distributors, and vendors for damages caused by dangerous or defective products.
 The goal of product liability laws is to help protect consumers from dangerous products, while holding manufacturers, distributors, and retailers responsible for putting into the marketplace products that they knew or should have known were dangerous or defective.
 Depending upon the jurisdiction, the liability of the various parties involved as the product passes from the manufacturer to the consumer will vary.